kpobrien/JosephsonCircuits.jl/README.md

 The motivation for developing this package is to simulate the gain and noise performance of ultra low noise amplifiers for quantum computing applications such as the [Josephson traveling-wave parametric amplifier](https://www.science.org/doi/10.1126/science.aaa8525), which have thousands of linear and nonlinear circuit elements.

-We prioritize speed (including compile time and time to first use), simplicity, and scalability over style.
-This motivates, for example, circuit input as an array rather than a DSL (domain-specific language).
+We prioritize speed (including compile time and time to first use), simplicity, and scalability.

 # Future developments:

 * Flux pumping, DC biasing, three wave mixing, fluxoid offsets, and two-tone harmonic balance.
-* Design optimization with analytic derivatives or autodiff.
+* Design optimization
-* Defining new nonlinear components by their branch flux response.
-* Iterative solvers for larger scale problems and shooting method for more nonlinear behavior.
-* Interoperability with [BifurcationKit.jl](https://github.com/rveltz/BifurcationKit.jl) and [HarmonicBalance.jl](https://github.com/NonlinearOscillations/HarmonicBalance.jl) to perform bifurcation analysis and find unstable operating points.
+* User defined nonlinear components.
 * Interoperability with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) for time domain simulations.